 Participants take seminars with international scholars in a range of fields, especially those that do not fall neatly into traditional discipline areas.
-2016 will be the 14th year of NYI.
-Since 2003, over 1000 participants from 40 countries and 50 Russian Federation cities have received certificates for completing the NYI Summer Seminar Program.
+2017 will be the 15th year of NYI.
+Since 2003, over 1000 participants from 40 countries and over 50 Russian Federation cities have received certificates for completing the NYI Summer Seminar Program.

 Participants create a program design unique to their own interests, choosing 4 or 5 seminars from among the following fields